hui3678/Digit_Recognition2/README.md

 ![PuTTY_Result](https://user-images.githubusercontent.com/82255334/122296927-94b06c00-cf2d-11eb-96c8-365f5456bb98.PNG)

 ## Validation on results
 3 sample images of handwritten digit are used to test the accuracy of the output.
+The output as shown as following.

 | Input | Output |
 |:------:|:------:|